crvlhx/minicurso/README.md

 # minicurso
-Minicurso Catalisa - Como consumir a API do Rick and Morty
+Minicurso do Catalisa - Como consumir a API do Rick and Morty